 This option isn't available if any of the following happened:

 - You forgot your password and hadn't set your security questions.

 - Someone stole your NetID password by tricking you into giving it away, guessing, snooping on a non-secure wireless network, or some other means.
 Then they changed it, so that they could take control of your accounts to steal Cornell resources (look at data you have access to, use your email to send spam, etc.).

 - The IT Security Office determined that your password has been compromised, and they scrambled it to stop further abuse.
 (For more information and a possible automated recovery option, see If the Security Office Locks Your Account After Detecting It's Compromised.)

 In these cases, you will need to request a new activation code so that you can reset your password.
-To make this request, visit the IT Service Desk in person, or contact them to set up a video chat.
-You will need to provide proof of identity--your Cornell ID card or your valid government-issued photo ID card, such as a driver's license or passport.
+To make this request, contact the IT Service Desk to set up a video chat.
+During the chat you will need to provide proof of identity: your Cornell ID card or your valid government-issued photo ID card, such as a driver's license or passport.